 How to Force a Bulb Inside in Pots and Soil

 Flower bulbs can also be forced inside in pots filled with soil.
 Fill the pot with a light potting mix.
 Do not use soil from your garden.
-Plant the flower bulbs you will be forcing halfway to three quarters of the way deep into the pot.
+Plant the flower bulbs you will be forcing half to three-quarters of the way deep into the pot.
 The pointy tops of the bulbs should be out of the soil.
 Water the bulbs and keep the soil moist.

 Caring for Forced Bulbs

-Keep your planted bulbs in a cool (50 F. – 60 F.) place until it starts to form leaves.
+Keep your planted bulbs in a cool (50-60 F./10-60 C.) place until it starts to form leaves.
 This will help it to form a more compact flower stem, which is less likely to fall over.
 Once leaves appear, you can move the flower bulbs to a warmer location.
 They prefer bright, indirect light.
 Make sure to keep your forced bulbs watered.
 The roots should always have moisture.

 Once your forced bulbs have finished blooming, you can cut the spent flowers off and plant them outside.
 You can find directions on planting forced bulbs outside here.
 The only exception to this is the amaryllis, which cannot survive outdoors year round.
 You can, however, force an amaryllis to rebloom.
 Learn how to make an amaryllis rebloom here.